Constraint on the chemical potentials of hydrogen and proton in recombination: Evolution of primordial chemical potentials

 \section{Evolution of primordial chemical potentials}

-In this section, we shall ascertain the chemical potentials of species $i$ as a function of the ionization degree and the thermal bath temperature.
+In this Section, we shall ascertain the chemical potentials of species $i$ as a function of the ionization degree and the thermal bath temperature.
 This will be performed through the utilization of the definition of fugacity.
 We shall assess the evolution of primordial chemical potentials by employing both Peebles' and CosmoRec solutions.
+In order to express all energies and chemical potentials in terms of electron-volt (eV), we adopt the natural units system with $c=1$.
 To commence this evaluation, first consider the following definition:

 Using the ionization fraction given by Eq. (\ref{ioniz_fraction}) together with Eq. (\ref{density_ratio}), we find the electron chemical potential

 where

 Employing the universe neutrality property ($n_{e}=n_{p}$) in Eq. (\ref{ioniz_fraction}), the proton chemical potential is obtained from